solenya-group/solenya/README.md

 # Style

-While you can use ordinary css or scss files with pickle, pickle has first class support for [typestyle](https://github.com/typestyle/typestyle), that lets you write css in typescript.
+While you can use ordinary css or scss files with solenya, solenya has first class support for [typestyle](https://github.com/typestyle/typestyle), that lets you write css in typescript.

 The key advantages are: